Methodism: Malaysia and Singapore

 Missionaries from Britain, North America, and Australia founded Methodist churches in many Commonwealth countries.
-These are now independent and many of them are stronger than the former "mother" churches.
+These are now independent from their former "mother" churches.
 In addition to the churches, these missionaries often also founded schools to serve the local community.
 A good example of such schools are the Methodist Boys' School in Kuala Lumpur, Methodist Girls' School and Methodist Boys' School in George Town, and Anglo-Chinese School, Methodist Girls' School, Paya Lebar Methodist Girls School and Fairfield Methodist Schools in Singapore.